 2. Don’t forget the small things

 You should also help staff promote change once the launch is live.
-Provide an email template explaining the rebrand and the reasons for it so they can easily share it across their networks (make sure they’re using the right email signature first though!).
-Emails explaining the step by step process for brand identity updates on all communication channels – from email signatures to voicemails, should be sent out to staff immediately after the big reveal.
+Provide an email template explaining the rebrand, redesign, and the reasons for it so they can easily share it across their networks (make sure they’re using the right email signature first though!).
+Emails explaining the step by step process for brand identity updates on all communication channels - from email signatures to voicemails, should be sent out to staff immediately after the big reveal.
 They’re often the first brand touchpoints the public will experience, as are the social media platforms the launch will be announced on.
-Remember to update all the branding on these platforms too.
+Remember to update all the marketing materials on these platforms too.